Mission San Luis Rey

 The oldest one in California, this tree was planted by Friar Peyri in 1830.
 Once just Peruvian seeds, today the old tree's branches must be supported by tall stakes.

-Soldier Barracks
+Soldiers Barracks

-They once housed the area's Spanish soldiers.
-Today, the soldier barracks are in ruins.
-Even so, a walk through the ruins shows you the history of the mission, including its apartments, a lookout tower, and more.
-Visit this area to learn how the troops lived during the Mexican-American War in the 1840s as well.
+The barracks once housed the area's Spanish soldiers.
+Today, they are in ruins.
+Even so, a walk through them shows you the history of the mission, including its apartments, a lookout tower, and more.

 The self-guided tour will end with a short video presentation.
 The video tells you even more about the history and allows you to purchase a 30-minute version to take home.